sparrowmktplace/SDK-Documentation/docs/getting-started/quick-start.md

 &emsp;&emsp;&emsp;&emsp;`ssdk pack [--app-dir DIR]`= The command generates the dist/my_first_app.zip file.

 - To publish the app to the Sparrow Marketplace, navigate to the Sparrow developer portal and upload the packed file.
-For information on the app submission process, see documentation